How to Build a Resume for College Applications

 Profile

-Diligent and engaged Student with strong academic performance in high school, including an A average for Mathematics.
-Enthusiastic collaborator with early leadership success across multiple school athletics and extracurricular activities.
-Naturally curious and eager to explore and understand new topics.
+Diligent and engaged student with strong academic performance in high school, including an “A” average for mathematics.
+Excelled in leadership roles for multiple school athletics and extracurricular activities.
+Naturally curious and eager to explore new topics.

 Education